Controlled Diffusions under Full, Partial and Decentralized Information: Existence of Optimal Policies and Discrete-Time Approximations: Introduction

-{\bf Contributions and Main Results.} \begin{itemize} \item[(i)] We present a unified treatment of existence and discrete-time approximation results on optimal control policies for continuous-time stochastic control problems under a variety of information structures. \item[(ii)] For fully observed models, we first review the {\it weak convergence} approach presented in the literature by various authors, and notably Kushner and colleagues, though with some relaxations (such as relaxations on the Lipschitz continuity conditions on the drift term).
-We then present an alternative approach where measure transformation is adopted.
-This leads to an alternative method for both existence and approximations to be utilized for stochastic control under more general information structures as noted further below, and with complementary conditions (such as the cost being continuous only in the action variable). \item[(iii)] Our primary contributions are with regard to partial information and decentralized information.
-For partially observed models, while existence results had been established earlier, we establish near optimality of piece-wise constant control policies using the unified theme adopted in the paper in Theorem \ref{existenceApprPartialInf}. \item[(iv)] For the case with decentralized information structures, we present new results for both existence and approximations under two general models in Theorems \ref{existenceApprDecenLocalMeas} and \ref{existenceApprCoupledDynLocalState}.
-Following this, we present discrete-time approximation results, which is new to the literature, to our knowledge. \item[(v)] As a second main set of results, we show that for stochastic control problems with partial or decentralized information, one can obtain discrete-time approximations whose solutions are near optimal for the continuous-time system.
-Our approach builds on a sequence of technical steps involving optimal policy approximations leading to the following: \begin{itemize} \item[(a)] Theorem \ref{TNearOptimFull} study a discrete-time model approximation for fully observable models.
-In particular, for the true model we show that the optimal policy designed for the discretized model is near optimal\,.
+{\bf Contributions and Main Results.} \begin{itemize} \item[(i)] We present a unified treatment of existence and discrete-time approximation results on optimal control policies for continuous-time stochastic control problems under a variety of information structures.
+For fully observed models, we first review the {\it weak convergence} approach presented in the literature by various authors, and notably Kushner and colleagues, though with some relaxations (such as on the absence of Lipschitz continuity conditions on the drift term) and present an existence and approximation result in Theorem \ref{existencePiece-wise}.
+We then present an alternative approach where measure transformation is adopted in Theorem \ref{existencewithMeasTransformation}.
+This leads to a method for both existence and approximations to be utilized for stochastic control under more general information structures as noted further below, and with complementary conditions (such as the cost being continuous only in the action variable). \item[(ii)] Our primary contributions are with regard to partial and decentralized information.
+For partially observed models, while existence results had been established earlier, we establish near optimality of piece-wise constant control policies using the unified approach of the paper in Theorem \ref{existenceApprPartialInf}. \item[(iii)] For the case with decentralized information structures, we present new results for both existence and approximations under two general models in Theorems \ref{existenceApprDecenLocalMeas} and \ref{existenceApprCoupledDynLocalState}.
+Following this, we present discrete-time approximation results, which is new to the literature, to our knowledge. \item[(iv)] As a second main set of results, we show that for stochastic control problems with full, partial or decentralized information, one can obtain discrete-time controlled Markov model whose solutions are near optimal for the continuous-time system.
+While corresponding results (under stronger conditions) for the fully observable models are available in the literature, the results for partial information and multi-agent setups are new in the context of their generality, and invite the applicability of relatively more mature discrete-time theory (in the context of analytical, approximation, and learning theoretic results) to continuous-time models. \end{itemize}